maxcom/lor-jamwiki/README.txt

 INSTALLATION
 ============

+See http://jamwiki.org/wiki/en/Installation for the latest installation and upgrade instructions.
+The instructions below provide a brief overview of the JAMWiki install process that should be sufficient for most sites to be set up.

 JAMWiki is distributed as a WAR file that can be installed onto any web application server that supports the JDK 1.4 and servlet 2.3 specifications.
 Refer to the web application server documentation for specific instructions on